kstenerud/dogma/kbnf.md

   * `signed`: limited to positive and negative integers, and 0
   * `real`: any value from the set of reals

 Types become relevant when calling [functions](#functions), which must specify what types they accept and return.
-There are also type restrictions for what can be used in [repetition](#repetition), [calculations](#calculations), and [comparisons](#conditions).
+Also, [repetition](#repetition) amounts are restricted to unsigned integers.

-Number types are automatically promoted when passed into a context requiring a wider type, but they cannot be coerced to a narrower type.
+**Note**: Number "subtypes" (signed, unsigned, real) aren't actual types per se, but rather restrictions on what values are allowed in a particular context. [calculations](#calculations), for example, are done as if all operands were reals (subtracting two unsigned numbers can give a signed result, dividing integers can result in a real, etc).

 ### Identifier